Defensio Secunda

-Defension Secunda was a 1654 political tract by John Milton, a sequel to his Defensio pro Populo Anglicano.
-It is a defence of the Parliamentary regime, then controlled by Oliver Cromwell; and also defense of his own reputation against a royalist tract published under the name Salmasius in 1652, and other criticism lodged against him.
+Defension Secunda was a 1654 political tract by the English polemicist John Milton.
+It was a sequel to his Defensio pro Populo Anglicano.
+It is a defence of the Parliamentary regime, then controlled by Oliver Cromwell; and also a defense Milton's own reputation against a royalist tract published under the name Salmasius in 1652, and other criticism lodged against him.

+In the work, Milton argues for the right of the individual against the control of a government or a religious authority.
+He also attacks the concept of titles and other forms of pomposity, a theme that reoccurs later in the figure of Satan from his Paradise Lost.
+Besides discussing his views on politics, Milton includes autobiographical texts in the tract, explaining to his readers his experiences in early life and his educational background.

 Background

 Only a few months after Cromwell was made Lord Protector over England, Milton published a tract titled Pro Populo Anglicano Defensio Secunda.
 The work was one of the last times that Milton discussed Cromwell's character.
 It is a defence of the Parliamentary regime, controlled by Cromwell, and sought the support of a European audience.
 In addition to this purpose, the work serves as a reply to the attacks on his Doctrine and Discipline of Divorce by Herbert Palmer and attacks on his Defensio pro Populo Anglicano by Salmasius.
 A further anonymous pamphlet attack from the royalist side, Regii sanguinis clamor ad coelum, he rebutted with an ad hominem attack on Alexander Morus, whom Milton wrongly took to be the actual author (who was in fact Pierre Du Moulin).
 Milton used scurrilous gossip against Morus; scholars have decided that his sources of the scandal were at least reasonably accurate.

 However, the act of writing further strained his failing eyes, to the extent that he could no longer rely on his sight.